-Unfortunately, a lot of businesses don’t have an adequate plan for handling declined credit cards.
+Unfortunately, a lot of SaaS businesses don’t have an adequate plan for handling declined credit cards.
 And simply locking an account is not an adequate plan.
 It’s a hostile stance that should be considered the last resort when all other attempts to collect payment have failed.

 The last thing you want is for your customer to attempt to sign in and then find out that they can’t because of a credit card issue that they were never made aware of.
 That’s embarrassing for the customer, but it also reflects poorly on you.
 It communicates the message that you don’t care about building a relationship with your customers.
 Instead, it suggests that you’re only concerned about their money.

 No matter how well you’ve positioned yourself in the market, there are always changes, especially when a new SaaS pops up and promises amazing service for unbeatably low prices.
 You can’t compete with those prices, and you shouldn’t.
 Doing so would be a kick in the teeth to all of your loyal customers who pay you at your current ask.
 Unless you’re planning to slash prices for all customers (and why would you?), it’s best to let customers who demand lower prices move on.

 That said, you may find it useful to offer your services individually, or a la carte.
 Doing so may prevent the cancelling customer from churning.

 Ultimately, the remedy to this issue is to show your unique value proposition.
 Define how you’re unique to your competitors and start off early in your customer relationship driving that point home.